arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 Watch the values of `keepLooping`, `nextWord` and `inputFileScanner`'s `buf` field in the debugger as you step through the loop multiple times.

+In your documentation, address the following:

-What do you think the `Scanner`'s `hasNext` method does?
+* What do you think the `Scanner`'s `hasNext` method does?

-Theorize about what the `while` statement does.
+* Theorize about what the `while` statement does.

 Try to create a different `while` statement which does something else.

 ### Task 3